victoriang555/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-Used to run the same command on multiple the lines of a list of lines. cat websites.txt | xargs dig
+Used to run the same command on multiple the lines of a list of lines.
+Tested below with the file websites.txt. cat websites.txt | xargs dig